Alison Phipps (refugee researcher): Career

 Phipps' specialisms are wide-ranging and inter-disciplinary, covering refugees, asylum and migration, educating in the social sciences, multilingualism and tourism and communications for peace, while maintaining a broader interests in language learning and teaching, faith studies and ethnography.
 She works internationally and within the UK advising on policy and strategy..
 She has also published two poetry collections.
 She admits to being critical of the UK government's policy on migration (2021).

 Phipps chaired the New Scots Core Group for Refugee Integration with the Scottish Government, COSLA and the Scottish Refugee Council, for whom she acts as an Ambassador.
 Phipps serves on the Arts and Humanities Research Council (AHRC) Global Challenge Research Fund Advisory Board.
-She was given the Order of the British Empire (2012) for services to education, intercultural and interreligious relations and elected as Fellow of the Royal Society of Edinburgh (2015).
+She was appointed an Officer of the Order of the British Empire (OBE) in the 2012 Birthday Honours, "for services to education, inter-cultural and inter-religious relations" and elected as Fellow of the Royal Society of Edinburgh (2015).
 Phipps has worked (2008 - 2011) for the International Council of Churches International Ecumenical Peace Convocation, and chaired (1999 -2004) the International Association for Languages and Intercultural Communication (IALIC).
 She has participated and led a number of advisory bodies such as Red Cross, or Church of Scotland, to the Centre for Human Rights and Democracy in Ethiopia and the Higher Education Committee for developing Refugee Guidance for Universities Scotland.
 In 2015, she led a 5-day fact-finding group of UK Parliament Home Affairs and Justice Select Committee to refugee camps in Dunkirk and Calais, France.